dilipthelip/ApacheKafka/README.md

 ISR(in Sync Replica) ->	Since the ISR== Replica we can say that the partition and everything in healthy state.

-### How to check the configuration of a different topics in a broker?
+### How to check the configuration of a all topics in a cluster?
 -	Run the following command **kafka-topics.bat --describe --zookeeper localhost:2181**
 -	This command will give you the below result.